 - Check your fixative.
 When imaging cells at the single-molecule level, it is vital to make sure your fixative method is properly fixing individual proteins.
 If PFA isn’t properly fixing your protein of interest, you should be able to see this in TIRF mode.
 If you are interested in learning more, check out Tanaka et al. 2010.5

 - Fresh samples work best.

-So hopefully these last two articles have given you a good overview of PALM imaging.
+So hopefully this article has given you a good overview of PALM sample prep.
 It is clear that this Nobel-winning technique has opened up a whole new world of potential biological discoveries – so what are you waiting for… start imaging!

 Do you have any other PALM sample prep tips and tricks?
 Leave a comment below.